Key moments from President Joe Biden's critical press conference

 Answering the primary query of the evening, Biden made a obvious error when he confused Vice President Kamala Harris with Trump.

-“Look, I would not have picked Vice President Trump to be vp, if I did not suppose that she’s not certified to be president, so let’s begin there, primary,” Biden stated after being requested if he had considerations about Harris’ means to beat Trump if she ever discovered herself on the prime of the ticket.
+“Look, I would not have picked Vice President Trump to be vp, if I did not assume that she’s not certified to be president, so let’s begin there, primary,” Biden mentioned after being requested if he had considerations about Harris’ capacity to beat Trump if she ever discovered herself on the high of the ticket.

 In responding to a reporter query, President Biden made a slip of the tongue, saying “Vice President Trump” when he was referring to Vice President Kamala Harris.